Flat bands and topological phase transition in entangled Su-Schrieffer-Heeger chains: Topological properties

 In the panels (b), (d) and (f) in Fig.~\ref{ampli-edge}, states localized at the bulk of the system appear for $E=0$.
-This is different from a simple one dimensional SSH model, and the reason may be traced back to the existence of the {\it linking nodes}, where the coordination number changes as one changes the number of the chains that are cross-linked.
+This is different from a simple one-dimensional SSH model, and the reason may be traced back to the existence of the {\it linking nodes}, where the coordination number changes as one changes the number of the chains that are cross-linked.
 This creates an environment of a {\it disorder}, and is responsible for these bulk-localized states.
+Each of the panels (b), (d) and (f) show three different localized states, picked up from the spectrum of the zero-energy bulk localized states corresponding to three different models.
+Needless to say, for any one specific model one could take a linear combination of such localized states, and still that combination would indeed be localized in the bulk of the system.
+But their properties will be sensitive to any kind of uncorrelated disorder introduced in the hoppings $v$ and $w$, while the edge-localized modes will remain unaffected, as is discussed below.